Project: Wise Woman in the Pocket—Google AI Impact Challenge application

 - Forecasting algorithm for predicting the workload / demand at different time points in servicing facilities like bank branches, call centres, and supermarkets.

 - Timetable algorithm for a workforce planning software product.
-Currently the algorithm is capable of considering and optimising about 60 different kinds of constraints simultaneously.
+Currently the algorithm is capable of considering and optimising about 60 kinds of constraints simultaneously.

 27. Tell us about how you would use the data in an AI model.
 What data would your model consume, and what information or decisions would it produce?